engrmahabub/wee/syntax/syntax.md

 We can use variable type to verify expressions.

 ```
-let a: Z = 0   ;integer variable
+let a := 0   ∈ Z ;integer variable
-let b: R = 0.0 ;real variable
+let b := 0.0 ∈ R ;real variable

-set b := 10   ; PASS: automatic safe conversion
+set b := 10     ;PASS: automatic safe conversion
-set a := 10.5 ; FAIL: a is of type: Integer
+set a := 10.5   ;FAIL: a is of type: Integer
 ```

 ## Logic type